Summer I 2023

-CHIP 490-311: Systems Analysis in Healthcare (Sharmin); 3 credits - IN-PERSON *RESIDENTIAL STUDENTS ONLY
+CHIP 490-311: Systems Analysis in Healthcare (Sharmin); 3 credits in-person

 INLS 582 CHIP Equivalent - General Informatics Core Required Course